 - Injury to Personal Property – 4 years

 - Medical Malpractice – 2 to 4 years

 Timing is critical when it comes to personal injury cases.
 But, so is knowing what to expect from the beginning to the end.

 The Stages Of Personal Injury Lawsuits In Tampa

 There are several stages to consider in Tampa.
-The first is consulting with a Tampa personal injury lawyer.
-Tampa attorneys at Burnetti P.A. will gather as much information as possible from you during a consultation, then proceed to guide you through the following stages of a personal injury lawsuit…
+The first is consulting with a personal injury lawyer.
+Florida attorneys at Burnetti P.A. will gather as much information as possible from you during a consultation, then proceed to guide you through the following stages of a personal injury lawsuit…